Free weaning plan - Register here

 - Never re-freeze meals that have already been frozen.

-- Using a clean plastic spoon (not metal), stir well and serve your baby’s portion into a clean bowl.
+- Using a clean plastic spoon (not metal), stir the food well then serve a small amount into your baby’s bowl.

-- Food left over in the jar can be stored in the fridge for up to 48 hours (do not freeze).
+- Any food left over in the jar can be stored in the fridge for up to 48 hours (do not freeze it).